Isam Dart

 Isom Dart, with two guns in his belt.

 Isam Dart (1858–October 3, 1900), also known as Isom, (Note: His name is spelled numerous ways, such as Isham and Isom.) was a cattle driver, rancher, and horse and cattle rustler during the late 19th century in the Wild West.
 He settled in Browns Park in northwestern Colorado, where he was considered by his neighbors to be a "superlative rider and roper, a good neighbor, and an expert and industrious cattle thief."
 He and his partner Mat Rash were gunned down in separate events and were believed to have been assassinated by Tom Horn, a hired gunman.

-In 1927, a biographical fiction book about a Black cowboy was published that erroneously stated that Dart was born in Arkansas nine years before his birth.
-It also incorrectly stated that Dart also went by the name Ned Huddleston.
+In one Butch Cassidy biography, published in 1927 and updated in 1959, a detailed six-page account of Dart's life is offered in the author's broader description of the Brown's Hole area of Colorado, Utah, and Wyoming.
+This account states that Dart, a man of many aliases including the nickname Quick Shot, was born a slave in the Ozarks with the name Ned Huddleston.

 Early years

 According to the Museum of Northwest Colorado, Dart was born in Texas about 1858.
 (Note: His name was spelled Isham in the 1870 Federal Census.)
 His father was Cyrus (also Silas) Dart, a farmer in Seguin, Texas.
 (Note: According to the Museum of Northwest Colorado, much of what is known about Isam Dart has been erroneous.
 Dart was not Ned Huddleston and was not born into slavery in Arkansas.)
 He had a sister and two brothers.
-The family lived amongst a diverse community of Hispanics, Native Americans, Blacks, and whites.
+The family lived amongst a diverse community of Hispanics, Native Americans, Blacks, and Whites.
 He began earning money wrangling cattle in his teens, when he rounded up wild cattle.
 He worked at the Goodnight Ranch.
 He stole horses with a man named Terresa.